mrserverless/docker-3musketeers/README.md

 ## Automated build process

-In a nutshell, any change to master triggers a [Travis build](https://travis-ci.org/flemay/docker-3musketeers) and if the tests paased it triggers a [Docker Hub build](https://hub.docker.com/r/flemay/3musketeers/builds/).
-To ensure the build process goes only through Travis, the automatic build on Docker Hub has been disabled.
+In a nutshell, any change to master triggers a [Travis build](https://travis-ci.org/flemay/docker-3musketeers) and if the tests passed it triggers a [Docker Hub build](https://hub.docker.com/r/flemay/3musketeers/builds/).
+The automatic build on Docker Hub has been disabled ensuring the build process goes only through Travis.

-To make the image as fresh as possible, a cron task has been set up in Travis which will trigger the build every month.
+A cron task in Travis triggers a build every month making the image as fresh as possible automatically.